Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions on humans.

 Female fleas require to feed continually for numerous hours to be able to breed off the human blood.
 However, this can only happen inside the laboratory.

-Flea bites on humans are considered as simply incidental when you move around a flea-infested area such as around the cat or dog bedding.
+Flea bites on humans are considered as merely incidental when you move around a flea-infested area such as around the cat or dog bedding.

 Fleas appearing directly from their cocoons can bite humans before they get to their favored hosts.
 However, once the fleas get their way to cats or dogs, they’ll live there.
 But why?
 Well, fleas prefer furry hosts where they’ll attach and hide for long.